 What is Accrued Income?

 Accrued income is considered an asset in the balance sheet because it represents a future economic benefit.
-It is not without importance, however, as ensuring that the financial statements of a firm will indeed reflect the firm’s actual financial performance for a period, regardless of whether cash transactions have occurred or not.
+It is not without importance, however, to ensure that a firm’s financial statements will reflect the firm’s actual financial performance for a period, regardless of whether cash transactions have occurred or not.

 Accrued Income Journal Entry

-Accrued income journal entry records income earned but not received.
-This entry results in debiting an asset account, for example, accrued income or accounts receivable and crediting an income account.
+An accrued income journal entry records income earned but not received.
+This entry results in debiting an asset account, for example, accrued income or unbilled revenue, and crediting an income account.
 Thus, though payment is received later, it will be recorded in the proper period.

 Example of an Accrued Income Journal Entry

-Example: A company provides legal services worth $5,000 in December but will receive payment in January.
+Example: A company provides legal services worth Rs.5,000 in December but will receive payment in January.

 Journal Entry (December 31st):

-This entry records the income in December, the period in which the service was rendered, even though the cash will be collected later.
+This entry records the income in December, when the service was rendered, even though the cash will be collected later.
 When the payment is received in January, the following entry is made:

 Journal Entry (January when paid):

-This method ensures that income is recognized when earned, aligning with the accrual accounting principles and providing a true picture of the company’s financial position.
+This method ensures that income is recognised when earned, aligns with the accrual accounting principles, and provides an accurate picture of the company’s financial position.

 Accrued Income Example